CorySimon/pyIAST/docs/index.rst

 Tests
 =====

 This code was tested using pure component Xe and Kr adsorption isotherms in IRMOF-1 to predict the uptake of Xe and Kr at 1 bar in a variety of Xe mole fractions.
-The test is displayed in [this IPython notebook](http://nbviewer.ipython.org/github/CorySimon/IAST.jl/blob/master/test/test.ipynb), and the files are in the `/test` directory.
+The test is displayed in `this IPython notebook <https://github.com/CorySimon/IAST/blob/master/test/Test.ipynb>`_, and the files are in the `/test` directory.

-TL;DR The following plot shows the simulated Xe/Kr adsorption (points) using binary Grand Canonical Monte Carlo simulations against the IAST prediction from pure-component adsorption isotherms (solid lines).
+TL;DR The following plot shows the simulated Xe/Kr adsorption (points) using binary grand-canonical Monte Carlo simulations against the IAST prediction from pure-component adsorption isotherms (solid lines).

 .. image:: validation.png
    :align: center